szagoret/neo4j-metav/README.md

 	import>
 ```

-Please note that your install paths are going to be different and you will need to use the full path when linking and change directories.
+Please note that your install paths are going to be different and you will need to use the full path when linking and changing directories.

 ## Loading Data